 Some companies, charging up to $500, offer different training with computer-based testing.
 This testing is drawn from a very large bank of possible questions, often frustrating students who take (and fail) the exam several times.
 Our class is designed with different learning styles in mind and the exam is given on the last day of class so you do not have to go elsewhere.
 Students also have access to online practice tests to help reinforce the material.

-With the All Lines' adjuster license, you will be licensed to investigate residential, commercial, automobile, aviation, farm/ranch, liability, inland and ocean marine, and workers' compensation claims as an independent adjuster, desk adjuster, staff adjuster, or public adjuster.
+With the All Lines' adjuster license, you will be licensed to investigate residential, commercial, automobile, aviation, farm/ranch, liability, inland and ocean marine, and workers' compensation claims as an independent adjuster, desk adjuster, or staff adjuster.
+Public adjusters are required to take a different class and exam.

 Do you like...